SharpQuagga/PortfolioSite/README.md

 <h3 align="center">
     🔹
     <a href="https://www.youtube.com/watch?v=98TXDLZLyNs">How to deploy to firebase</a>
+    Remove "homepage" from package.json if want to deploy to FIREBASE
 </h3>

 ## Built With

-My personal portfolio <a href="https://soumyajit.vercel.app/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.